mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 tasks.

-Django hits the sweet spot for building the intermediate temporary system needed in our streaming strangler fig pattern.
+Django hits the sweet spot for building the intermediate temporary system needed in our Streaming Strangler Fig pattern.

 ***